Optimal Patrol of a Perimeter: Patrol Game at One Location

 An interesting and important question is whether the defender can increase the detection probability by making the patrollers invisible to the attacker, or conversely, how much advantage the attacker gains by observing the patrollers going by to time his attack.
-Somewhat surprisingly, the value of the game remains the same, because each player's strategy presented in the proof of Theorem~\ref{th:undercover} is feasible in both scenarios.
-That is, the attacker's optimal strategy in $\Gamma(\la, t, p)$ does not require him to observe the patrol pattern to time his attack even if he is capable of doing so.
-Hence, we have shown the following.
+Somewhat surprisingly, the value of the game remains the same, as seen in the next theorem.

-\begin{corollary} Consider the patrol game $\Gamma(\la, t, p)$ but the patrollers are invisible to the attacker.
-Each player's optimal strategy for the game $\Gamma(\la, t, p)$ is still optimal, and the value of the game remains the same as in \eqref{eq:value}. \end{corollary}
+\begin{theorem} Consider the patrol game $\Gamma(\la, t, p)$ but the patrollers are invisible to the attacker.
+The defender's optimal strategy in Theorem~\ref{th:main} is still optimal, and the value of the game remains the same as in \eqref{eq:value}. \end{theorem}

+\textit{Proof.} The defender can use the same strategy presented in Theorem~\ref{th:main} to guarantee the same detection probability in \eqref{eq:value}, but can she improve it?
+Recall that the attacker is free to choose any operating window $[y, z]$.
+Because the patrollers are invisible, a pure strategy for the attacker reduces to the time point, say $y$, at which he begins the attack.
+According to Lemma~\ref{le:N}, the detection probability in \eqref{eq:value} is the maximum the defender can achieve if $E[N] = \la t$, where $N$ is the number of arriving patrollers during the attack period $t$.
+If the defender were to increase the guaranteed detection probability, she would need to increase $E[N]$, which is impossible because the attacker is free to choose any $y \geq 0$.